This is a medically identified physical disability which limits a person’s:

 This is a medically diagnosed hearing impairment which is permanent and/or necessitates the use of amplification equipment.
 If a child/young person presents with amplification hearing devices, this indicates they have been assessed for a hearing loss.
 They are likely to have an audiogram which will help define their level of hearing loss.

-A long term, medically defined, visual impairment that cannot be corrected with standard glasses or contact lenses; including visual processing difficulties such as Cerebral Visual Impairment.
+A long term, medically defined, vision impairment that cannot be corrected with standard glasses or contact lenses; including visual processing difficulties such as Cerebral Visual Impairment.
 The CYP’s impairment has an impact on their access to the curriculum and on their ability to be fully involved in learning and social activities.

 This is where someone has loss to both their distance senses hearing and vision.
 They may also have neurological differences and additional difficulties which cause them to function as if they have significant sensory impairment/s.